 Who is Liable For My Injuries After a Fire Accident?

-At Mandelbaum Barrett, we conduct a comprehensive investigation into your case to determine whether the property owner’s negligence was the root cause of your fire injuries.
+At Mandelbaum Barrett PC, we conduct a comprehensive investigation into your case to determine whether the property owner’s negligence was the root cause of your fire injuries.
 If someone else owned the property where the fire took place, you may be entitled to compensation based on New Jersey premises liability laws.

 Premises liability places responsibility on property owners for ensuring that their property is reasonably safe for anyone legally entitled to be present on the property.
 This includes: